 All buildings must use water for daily operation, but statistics indicate that currently employed buildings (residential or business) use too much of it.
-Centralized water supply and treatment creates an impression of abundance of water resource, but is virtually inefficient in terms of how much water is actually used rather than wasted.
+Centralized water supply and treatment creates an impression of abundance of water resource but is virtually inefficient in showing how much water is actually used rather than wasted.
 Sustainable building designs target to improve that efficiency, implementing reuse systems within them and promoting water conservation through a number of technologies and strategies.

 Armstrong, J., Chapter 4.
 Efficient Use of Energy and Other Resources (pp. 115-118), in Green Building: Project Planning and Cost Estimating, RSMeans, John Wiley & Sons Inc., 2011 [available online through PSU library system].

 Read pages 115-118 to learn about the main aspects of water conservation strategies in buildings.